 In short, major laws like GDPR, CCPA, and HIPAA aim to strengthen data privacy rights and give individuals more control over their personal information.
 By understanding and complying with these regulations, organizations can avoid legal consequences and build trust through transparency and responsible data-handling practices.
 Continuous monitoring and adaptation to changes in the regulatory landscape are key to maintaining compliance.

-Securing Your Network Infrastructure
+Securing Your Network Infrastructure to Ensure Data Privacy

 To protect sensitive data, securing your network infrastructure is essential.